 We saved the best for last.
 One of the Costa Rican Caribbean’s undisputed attractions is the fact that while the rest of Costa Rica is in the midst of its May-November “green season” of afternoon showers, the Caribbean region didn’t get the memo and often enjoys its most spectacular weather from September to November.

-At any time of year, the warm waters, sprawling beaches, delicious food and renowned chill factor of Cahuita, Costa Rica are waiting to welcome you.
+At any time of year, the warm waters, sprawling beaches, delicious food and the renowned “chill factor” of Cahuita, Costa Rica are waiting to welcome you.

 *Planning an Educational Travel Trip to Costa Rica?